LGBTQ rights in Australia: Adoption and parenting

 In April 2025, it was formally announced that Medicare rebates would now include single individuals and same-sex couples who undergo IVF treatments, but not surrogacy - for decades only heterosexual couples could access the Medicare rebates on IVF treatments.
 It also removed the outdated and archaic definitions of infertility.

 States and territories make laws with respect to adoption and child-rearing.
 Since April 2018, same-sex couples can adopt children in all jurisdictions in Australia.
 The 2021 Australian census counted 13,554 (or 17.3%) children living in same-sex couple families, up from 6,915 in 2016 (or 14.8%).
-Altruistic surrogacy is legal in all Australian jurisdictions – except Western Australia (where it is legal for heterosexual couples but illegal for singles and same-sex couples).
+Altruistic surrogacy is legal in all Australian jurisdictions.
 Commercial surrogacy is banned nationwide.
-The Northern Territory has no laws on surrogacy at all.
 In recent years, a dramatic increase in the use of overseas surrogacy programs has occurred amongst both same-sex and opposite-sex couples, creating some unique legal concerns with respect to citizenship and parenting rights.
 It is believed that only 1 in 20 surrogacy arrangements occur in Australia, with almost all involving foreign surrogates mainly from Southeast Asia and the United States.
 Assisted reproductive technology/treatment (ART) is accessible to same-sex couples in all states and territories, with South Australia being the final jurisdiction to pass such a law, in March 2017.
 Female same-sex partners of mothers are usually considered the automatic co-parent of children born as a result of assisted reproduction.